Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Folklore is full of special fay vulnerabilities.
 If these are real, they usually spring from one of three causes:

 Being as much spirit as body, fays are readily exorcised by even feeble appeals to human religions.
 It does not matter much if the religion is theologically correct.
-Being Marked and a member in good standing of a religion generally fixes this.
-Being an adhene or a sidhe does not; their "family" ties to Heaven are lukewarm at best.
+Trimmers are particularly susceptible to exorcism.
+Being Marked and a member in good standing of a religion generally fixes this vulnerability for a common fay.
+It does not fix things for an adhene or a sidhe; their "family" ties to Heaven are lukewarm at best.
 (But remember that exorcism works at Heaven's discretion.
 A scumbag human cannot best a decent fay just by pronouncing "Ego te exorciso in nomine Patris et Fili et Spiritus Sancti."
 As Puck himself observed on such an occasion, "I was as good a Christian as him any market day.")

 For a common un-Marked fay, any religious stuff has a terrifying Lovecraftian vibe of incomprehensible infinitude.
-Marked fays are another matter, but even they may still have ages of dread and superstition to get over.
+Marked fays may be of sterner stuff, but even they may still have ages of dread and superstition to get over.
+Fear of iron is a widespread fay superstition, dating back to an era when ironworking was new and special, all iron was holy, and all smiths were priests of gods like Hephaistos.

-In lieu of actual conscience or bodies of law, common fays are often regulated by their lords using systems of oaths, geases.
+In lieu of actual conscience or bodies of law, common fays are often regulated by their lords using systems of oaths and geases.
 Even if the fay gets Adam's Mark and an actual conscience, the geases don't go away.
-As a result, the fay may be bound to take any offer given during a revel, or stop and count all the beans in a pile, or something of that sort.
+As a result, the fay may be bound to avoid iron, or take any offer given during a revel, or stop and count all the beans in a pile, or not pursue over running water, or something of that sort.

 Fays are not necessarily well-informed or even rational, so they may be quite superstitious themselves.